Mount Panorama 500: History

 After a championship absence of over two decades, a sprint event returned to Mount Panorama in 1995 and 1996.
 The event was not on the Easter weekend, however it was still the second major annual event (the maximum permitted at the circuit under the New South Wales legislation of the period) following the demise of the Bathurst 12 Hour after 1994.
 Both of the 1990s rounds were won by John Bowe, winning the 1995 round without winning either of the two races and then winning all three races in 1996, both of which in the 1994 Bathurst 1000-winning chassis.
 In 1995, Bowe's team-mate Dick Johnson, who was the first to match Geoghegan as a five time series champion, won his final championship race before suffering a rear wing failure at approximately 280 kilometres per hour while talking to the Seven Network commentators on RaceCam in the second race.

 The sprint round did not remain on the calendar in 1997, with two Bathurst 1000s being held instead after a promotional split, while from 1999 the unified Bathurst 1000 itself became a championship round.
 In 2020, the return of the sprint round was announced to be held in February 2021 as the final round of the extended 2020 season, in a shuffled calendar due to the COVID-19 pandemic.
-One month later, the event was removed in a further revision of the calendar, which was truncated to again finish within the 2020 calendar year.
-Subsequently, an event in February 2021, known as the Mount Panorama 500, was again announced, this time as the first round of the 2021 Supercars Championship.
+After further changes where the season was truncated to again finish within the 2020 calendar year, Supercars decided the event would be held as the first round of the next season in 2021, replacing the Bathurst 12 Hour, which could not be conducted because of international travel restrictions.
 The event featured two single-driver 250 kilometre races, both of which were won by Shane van Gisbergen.

-With the Bathurst 12 Hour, which usually takes place in February but was cancelled in 2021 due to COVID-19, due to return in 2022, no further sprint events at Mount Panorama are intended beyond 2021.
+With the cancellation of the Newcastle 500 round, the Bathurst 500 was announced as the replacement race to open the 2024 season, one week after the Bathurst 12 Hour.
+The events combined to form a ten-day Bathurst SuperFest, in order to comply with New South Wales' Motor Sports Events Act limit of five events a year.
+As in 2021, Triple Eight Race Engineering won both races; this time shared between Will Brown, on debut for the team, and Broc Feeney.
+However, the event had lower crowds compared to the Bathurst 12 Hour the week prior and was replaced by the Sydney SuperNight as the opening round for the 2025 calendar.